nasim67reja/CareoCIty-ecommerce/Frontend/README.md

 ### Problem I faced

-- `crossorigin="anonymous"` add this to your image tag. otherwise fetch image will not work for more check [this](https://stackoverflow.com/questions/70695881/neterr-blocked-by-response-notsameoriginafterdefaultedtosameoriginbycoep-200)
+- `crossOrigin="anonymous"` add this to your image tag. otherwise fetch image will not work for more check [this](https://stackoverflow.com/questions/70695881/neterr-blocked-by-response-notsameoriginafterdefaultedtosameoriginbycoep-200)

 - set `autoFocus` attribute in an input element. then By default the input element will be focused